minus5/examples-services/README.md

 - asking the `Worker` to perform calculations
 - logging the result to log

-Very important aspect of the orchestrator is that it concentrates the overal **process workflow** on **single place**: in its source code.
-That source code resembles pseudo code with its actions delegated further to other services.
+Very important aspect of the orchestrator is that it concentrates the overall **process workflow** on **single place**: in its source code.
+With implementation details delegated further (to other services) process workflow becomes much easier to grasp.

 ### REST: second attempt

 `App` initiates the cycle every second with hope that there is some new data available on `Sensor`.
-If the data is unevenly distrubuted through time (it almost always is) it could emit ten events in one second and than have a period of silence several minutes long.
+If the data is unevenly distributed through time (it almost always is) it could emit ten events in one second and than have a period of silence several minutes long.
 It would be much better to push the data from `Sensor` to `App` the second it becomes available.

-For that purpose we might try to rearrange the layout to allow `Sensor` to initiate the the process.
+For that purpose we might try to rearrange the layout to allow `Sensor` to initiate the process.
 In that case the workflow might look like this:

 - data becomes available on `Sensor`
 - `Sensor` sends the data to `Worker`